 What Is the Difference Between S&OP and IBP?

-The big difference between IBP and S&OP is that the latter has become the domain of supply chain and logistics specialists, particularly those involved in supply-and-demand balancing and planning.
-S&OP is execution-focused and involves a traditional budgeting process.
+The key differences between IBP and S&OP are scope and approach.
+S&OP has largely become the domain of supply chain and logistics specialists, particularly those involved in supply-and-demand balancing and planning.
+It’s execution-focused and follows a more traditional budgeting process.

 S&OP IBP